pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 categories: MongoDB SQL Python
 ---

-In this article, we'll continue to work with the Kirana Store clickstream data, aggregating to a 'warehouse' collection and performing some analytics.
-I started with the intent to include some SQL-analogies, but ended up providing a full companion notebook to make the Mongo code more relatable.
+In this article, we'll continue to work with the Kirana Store clickstream data, creating an aggregated collection with fewer records, and performing some analytics.
+I started with the intent to include some SQL-analogies, and ended up providing a full companion notebook to make the Mongo code more relatable.

 <img src="https://raw.githubusercontent.com/pw398/pw398.github.io/main/_posts/images/mg2.png" style="height: 350px; width:auto;">